kumahq/kuma-website/docs/docs/0.3.1/README.md

 <img src="/images/docs/0.2.0/diagram-02.jpg" alt="" style="width: 550px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-Every time our services interconnect via a network request, we put the end-user experience at risk.
-As we all know the connectivity between different services can be slow and unpredictable.
+Every time our services communicate over the network, we put the end-user experience at risk.
+As we all know the network between different services can be slow and unpredictable.
 It can be insecure, hard to trace, and pose many other problems (e.g., routing, versioning, canary deployments).

 Usually, at this point, developers take one of the following actions to remedy the situation:

 * **Write more code**: The developers build a *smart* client that every service will have to utilize in the form of a library.
 Usually, this approach introduces a few problems:
-  - it creates more technical debt
+  - It creates more technical debt
-  - it is typically language-specific; therefore, it prevents innovation
+  - It is typically language-specific; therefore, it prevents innovation
-  - multiple implementations of the library exist, which creates fragmentation in the long run.
+  - Multiple implementations of the library exist, which creates fragmentation in the long run.

 * **Sidecar proxy**: The services delegate all the connectivity and observability concerns to an out-of-process runtime, that will be on the execution path of every request.
 It will proxy all the outgoing connections and accept all the incoming ones.
 By using this approach, developers don't worry about connectivity and only focus on delivering business value from their services.